strncat/strncat.github.io/_posts/graphics/2023-10-17-optics-part1.markdown

 \end{align*}
 $$
 </div>
 So what did we do here?
-We wrote an equation that compares the area of the object that the light is hitting to the sterdians on the surface of the sphere where the light is leaving the light source from.
+We wrote an equation that compares the area of the object that the light is hitting to the steradians on the surface of the sphere where the light is leaving the light source from.
 This relationship is defined now by $r^2$ and $\cos(\theta)$.
 More tilt, means less light and more distance means also less light.
 This also implies the conservation of light energy.
 The amount leaving the cone, is captured by the area.
 To summarize, now we related the the amount of photons leaving the light to area of the surface we're trying to shade.the solid angle varies with the distance and the tilt angle
 <br>
 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>Area Lights</b></h4>
 But ... light however doesn't work as a single point.
 Light power is emitted per unit area.
 The emitted light goes in varius directions (area or sphere emitting in every direction).
 So how do we measure this?
-We break this light area into small area chuncks (so radiant intensity per area chunk), So now we know the radiant intensity unit and we know the area chunck unit and we can write the "Radiant Intensity per Area Chunk (aka Radiance)) as a fraction,
+We break this light area into small area chunks (so radiant intensity per area chunk), So now we know the radiant intensity unit and we know the area chance unit and we can write the "Radiant Intensity per Area Chunk (aka Radiance)) as a fraction,
 <div>
 $$
 \begin{align*}